apostrophecms/docs/docs/guide/pages.md

 {% endblock %}
 ```

 Apostrophe uses the Nunjucks template language, which has a [block system](https://mozilla.github.io/nunjucks/templating.html#block) for injecting markup into lower-level templates.
 The block system involves placing a `block` tag in the root-level template file, then using those blocks in higher-level templates to insert markup.

-In the Default page example, the layout template's `beforeMain` and `afterMain` blocks are not replaced, so rendered Default pages use that markup as-is.
-The Default page template does use the `main` block, so the layout template's version is replaced.
+Since we used the `main` block here it will overwrite the layout template's `main` block.

 ### Page data is on `data.page`